mvcisback/py-aiger-sat/README.md

 # Usage

-The primary entry point for `aiger_sat` is the `SolverWrapper` object which is a thin wrapper around a `pysat` solver.
+`aiger_sat` has two seperate API's.
+The first, called the Object API, centers around the `SolverWrapper` object - a thin wrapper around a `pysat` solver.
+The second is a Function API which exposes 4 functions `solve`, `is_sat`, `is_valid`, and `are_equiv`.
+The function API is primarily useful for simple 1-off SAT instances, where as the object API is more useful when incremental solves are needed, or the underlying `pysat` solver must be exposed.

+## Object API

 ```python
 from aiger_sat import SolverWrapper